caseylucas/caseylucas.com/_posts/2020-04-16-rendering-grpc-protobuf-files.md

 6. **Package up rendered files so they can be easily used in both client and service implementations.**
-The main languages we use are Golang and TypeScript and the "packaging" requirements for both these languages are pretty minimal however we found that using the gRPC-Web renderings with TypeScript works best if we don't directly include rendered files in a TypeScript client project.
+The main languages we use are Golang and TypeScript and the "packaging" requirements for both these languages are pretty minimal, however we found that using the gRPC-Web renderings with TypeScript works best if we don't directly include rendered files in a TypeScript client project.
 Instead, you can include them as a separate package.json dependency.
 Example issue:
 [Failed to compile. 'proto' is not defined (also 'COMPILED')](https://github.com/grpc/grpc-web/issues/447)